-NC State University seeks to provide a campus community that promotes a safe and welcoming environment where all students and employees may succeed.
-This university takes very seriously our desire and expectation to have an environment free of relationship and interpersonal violence, which includes all forms of sexual harassment and discrimination, sexual misconduct, stalking, and interpersonal, and relationship violence.
-Respect is one of this university's core values, and respect for the rights and dignity of all people is the duty of every member of this community.

-Violations of this nature are serious acts that threaten individuals' ability to pursue or fulfill their educational or career goals.
+NC State University seeks to provide a safe and welcoming environment where all students and employees may succeed.
+Creating such an environment is the responsibility of every member of the campus community.
+NC State takes very seriously the expectation to have a campus free of all forms of sexual harassment, sexual misconduct, and interpersonal violence.
+This type of conduct threatens individuals' ability to pursue or fulfill their educational or career goals.
 As Chancellor, I assure you that NC State will not tolerate these offenses by any member of the campus community.